 |

-Though all Black Lights emit UV rays, they can be used for different purposes depending on their wavelengths within the UV range.
-Wavelengths are measured in nanometers (one billionth of a meter), with the UV spectrum generally falling between 100 and 380 nanometers (nm).
-This spectrum is divided into three categories:
+UV–A, UV–B, UV–C: Ultraviolet equipment (lenses, filters, sources) are designed and employed for different purposes, and this is largely dependent on their operating wavelengths within the UV range.
+Wavelengths are measured in nanometers (one billionth of a meter), with the UV spectrum generally falling between 10 and 400 nanometers (nm).
+The portions of the UV spectrum the concern our applications with the Nikon UV-105 lens are these three categories: UV-A, UV-B, and UV-C.

-UV-A, UV-B, UV-C: The long wave UV-A and medium wave UV-B are the types of naturally occurring ultraviolet light that a person is most likely to encounter on Earth.
-UV-C is encountered only when generated by artificial sources.
+The long wave UV–A and medium wave UV–B are the types of naturally occurring ultraviolet energy that can be encountered on Earth.
+The UV–C is encountered only when generated by artificial sources.

 Induced Light: this techniques is commonly used for studies of visible or IR fluorescence or phosphorescence and relies on two filters: excitation and blocking filters*.
 This requires the target be illuminated by a light source that incorporates an excitation filter so that it emits UV light but no infrared or visible.
 For example this may be a Kodak Wratten 18A filter that appears black and opaque to the naked eye.
 The camera (or sensor) that is focused onto the object of the study will incorporate a lens that has the capability to pass UV light.
 The lens will have a filter (Kodak Wratten 2A for example) that blocks UV light but will pass visible fluorescence.
 So when the target is excited by the light source then the visible or IR fluorescence or phosphorescence will be seen, and the image can be recorded by film or modern digital cameras.